-University Hospital is proud to announce our 33rd Cardiopulmonary Continuous Education Lecture Series offered by UH Respiratory Care Services for Respiratory Therapists and Nurses.
-Our programs offer the most up-to-date and exciting lectures that deal with patient care.
-Our topics are designed to keep abreast of the latest technologies and medical science break through.
+University Hospital is proud to announce our 34TH Cardiopulmonary Continuous Education Lecture Series offered by UH Respiratory Care Services for Respiratory Therapists and Nurses.
+Our programs offer the most up-to-date and exciting lectures addressing patient care.
+Our topics are designed to keep the bedside caregiver abreast of the latest technologies and medical science innovations.
 All of our courses are approved by American Association of Respiratory Care and Pennsylvania State Nursing Association for Continuing Education Credits which is required for licensure renewal.

 Time: 7:30AM to 4:00PM